 Planning for workplace emergencies

-Learn how to protect your employees and your business in the event of a workplace emergency.
+Learn how to protect your employees and your business in the event of an emergency.

 A workplace emergency is an unforeseen situation that threatens your employees, customers, or the public; disrupts or shuts down your operations; or causes physical or environmental damage.
 The best way to protect your business and employees is to expect the unexpected and develop an emergency action plan to guide you when immediate action is necessary — having such a plan is key to preventing a disorganized evacuation or emergency response that could result in confusion, injury, and property damage.